timnboys/salt-discord/README.md

   - Heal a player by SID, or all players.
   - Options: `sid` (Player SID or "all" for all players)

+- **/nuke**
+  - Dramatically launches a nuclear strike on the server, triggering a 23-second countdown with Discord embed updates at key moments.
+At the end, the nuke detonates and a final embed is shown.
+Intended for fun or dramatic server events.
+  - Usage: `/nuke`
+  - Only available to users with the appropriate permissions (typically admins/owners).

 ## Permissions Management

 The `/permissions` command allows the owner role to manage admin/mod roles, command permissions, and ignored commands directly from Discord.
 All changes are stored in the MySQL database.